dustinfast/mem_mgr/README.md

 ## Memory Block and Heap Structure

-Our heap and memory blocks are structured like so:
+Hheap and memory blocks have the folllowing structure (see `implementation.c` for more detailed information)
 ```
  Memory Block       Memory Block           Heap
 (Unallocated)       (Allocated)       --------------(*c)